ouspg/CryptoCourse/1.Encryption_and_randomness/README.md

 Correct hash for the key is `0de7672884e0d76c02387ef14360770ec923fd34f87d3303d082ec2da7a8741e`

+> **EXTRA:** If you know Finnish, we have an additional and complete tutorial available about this task in [here.](https://shakinguptech.ouspg.org/harjoitus1/)

 ## Task 2: Vigenere cipher

 The following text is an English text that has been encrypted by using an unknown key with a Vigenere cipher.
 All punctuation and whitespaces have been removed from the text before encryption.